tanjil2040/hospital-care/README.md

 # hospital-care
-I use Android and JAVA to make this project which is currently ongoing
+## I use Android and JAVA to make this project which is currently ongoing
+### Some Screenshots of my project